Isabelle Meyer

-Isabelle Meyer is a Swiss football midfielder who plays for SKN St. Pölten in the Austrian ÖFB-Frauenliga.
-She previously played in the Nationalliga A for FC Luzern, with which she also played the European Cup, and Grasshopper-Club and SC Freiburg in the 1st Bundesliga.
+Isabelle Meyer is a Swiss football midfielder.
+She previously played in the Nationalliga A for FC Luzern, with which she also played the European Cup, and Grasshopper-Club.
+With the SC Freiburg and SC Sand in the 1st Bundesliga and SKN St. Pölten in the Austrian ÖFB-Frauenliga.
 She has been a member of the Swiss national team since making her debut in April 2007 against the Czech Republic.